ChinaGodMan/UserScripts/smart-translator-tool/README_en.md

 > ### 🔍You may be looking for automatic translation
 >
 > -   [**Foreign Language Terminator**](https://greasyfork.org/scripts/504890): Recognize non-Chinese characters，If the length is greater than5And the translated text does not contain Chinese，Then translate and replace the original text to Chinese
-> -   [**Web Translation——Automatic translation into Chinese**](https://greasyfork.org/scripts/505208): Give each non-Chinese web page the bottom right corner（Can be adjusted to the lower left corner）Add onegoogleTranslation icon，该版本为中文翻译版本，只把外语翻译为中文,Add automatic translation
+> -   [**Web Translation——Automatic translation into Chinese**](https://greasyfork.org/scripts/505208): Give each non-Chinese web page the bottom right corner（Can be adjusted to the lower left corner）Add onegoogleTranslation icon，This version is a Chinese translation，Translate only foreign languages ​​to Chinese,Add automatic translation
 > -   [**Translation widget | Translate any language**](https://greasyfork.org/scripts/530406): Translation of any language and shortcut one-click translation of the language you want | Page Translation | Select text (press Ctrl) | Provide shortcuts, just press one key to quickly translate the language you want | English learning | Translation can be set and supports most common languages ​​around the world | Feedback if you have any questions

 <!--AUTO_自动翻译_PLEASE_DONT_DELETE_IT-END-->